-- Simulated satellite forecasts allow forecasters to become familiar with the different bands associated with the GOES-R Advanced Baseline Imager (ABI) imager. - Realistic satellite bands using the model output allow forecasters to easily identify features that may be difficult to determine using standard and derived model output fields. - Provides an additional forecast tool for the issuance of AIRMETs, particularly for turbulence.
+- Synthetic satellite cloud and moisture imagery forecasts allow forecasters to become familiar with the different bands associated with the GOES-R Advanced Baseline Imager (ABI). - Realistic satellite bands using the model output allow forecasters to easily identify features that may be difficult to determine using standard and derived model output fields. - Comparisons of synthetic satellite imagery with actual satellite imagery provide a method for NWP model performance evaluation.

-• Simulated cloud and moisture imagery from the ABI replicates how atmospheric features will appear in the GOES-R ABI bands.
+• Synthetic cloud and moisture imagery from the ABI replicates how atmospheric features will appear in the GOES-R ABI bands.

-- After the NSSL runs their 0000 UTC 4-km WRF-ARW and after the 0000 UTC NAM CONUS Nest run, several variables including temperature, water vapor, and other physical and microphysical parameters are obtained - When all variables have been received, a radiative transfer model (RTM) is run to generate the synthetic imagery bands. - Hourly output of NSSL WRF data between 0900 UTC of Day 1 and 1200 UTC of Day 2 (F009-F036) is processed daily; NAM Nest: 0900 UTC of Day 1 to 1200 UTC of Day 3 (F009-F060) - Resolution of the output is 4-km to match the input resolution of the cloud model; the GOES-R ABI IR bands will have 2-km resolution.
+- After the NSSL runs their 0000 UTC 4-km WRF-ARW, several variables including temperature, water vapor, and other physical and microphysical parameters are obtained. - When all variables have been received, a radiative transfer model (RTM) is run to generate the synthetic imagery bands. - Hourly output of NSSL WRF data between 0900 UTC of Day 1 and 1200 UTC of Day 2 (F009-F036) is processed daily. - Resolution of the output is 4-km to match the input resolution of the NSSL-WRF model; the GOES-R ABI IR bands will have 2-km resolution.

-NSSL-WRF Simulated Satellite Forecast Products:
+NSSL-WRF Synthetic Cloud and Moisture Imagery Products: